fricciardi/datetime2/docs/index.rst

 Using very simple definitions helps implementing precise operations on date or time objects and makes it easy to convert between the different representations.
-However, the simple defiitions create an additional effort when creating an object, because conversion from "normal" dates to day count or "normal" time to day fraction would be required.
+However, the simple definitions create an additional effort when creating an object, because conversion from "normal" dates to day count or "normal" time to day fraction would be required.